charmaine/ARARCaptain/README.md

 ![kitten](/kitten.png)

-Built with: C#, Unity, Vuforia, :heart: for cats
+Built with: C#, Unity, :heart: for cats

 <i>If you were interested, I was reading "How Not to Be Wrong- The Power of Mathematical Thinking" by Jordan Ellenberg</i>